vluzko/Grace/design/Type System.md

 # Type System
 The most likely scenario is that we implement a type system very similar to Scala's, then extend it with dependent types

+## Implementation Details
+* Rewriting the scope during the type inference step may break the raw pointers.
+Switch to IDs.

 ## Subtyping
 Our most significant short term design decision is whether and how to support subtyping / inheritance.
 Since our goal is to *compete* with Javascript, we must also compete for Javascript *coders*.